microsoft/rushstack.io-website/pages/api/node-core-library.inodepackagejson.md

 |  [types](./node-core-library.inodepackagejson.types.md) | <code>string</code> | The path to the TypeScript \*.d.ts file describing the module file that will act as the main entry point. |
 |  [typings](./node-core-library.inodepackagejson.typings.md) | <code>string</code> | Alias for <code>types</code> |
 |  [version](./node-core-library.inodepackagejson.version.md) | <code>string</code> | A version number conforming to the Semantic Versioning (SemVer) standard. |

-## Remarks

-This interface is the same as [IPackageJson](./node-core-library.ipackagejson.md)<!-- -->, except that the `version` field is optional.
-According to the [NPM documentation](https://docs.npmjs.com/files/package.json) and [CommonJS Packages specification](http://wiki.commonjs.org/wiki/Packages/1.0)<!-- -->, the `version` field is normally a required field for package.json files.

-However, NodeJS relaxes this requirement for its `require()` API.
-The ["Folders as Modules" section](https://nodejs.org/dist/latest-v10.x/docs/api/modules.html#modules_folders_as_modules) from the NodeJS documentation gives an example of a package.json file that has only the `name` and `main` fields.
-NodeJS does not consider the `version` field during resolution, so it can be omitted.
-Some libraries do this.

-Use the `INodePackageJson` interface when loading such files.
-Use `IPackageJson` for package.json files that are installed from an NPM registry, or are otherwise known to have a `version` field.